JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 ```
 The source is https://discourse.julialang.org/t/defining-a-function-inside-if-else-end-not-as-expected/13815

 I will have to verify this more completely later right now I have to go.
-But it worked in my simiple tests.
+But it worked in my simple tests.

-# Wednesday December 16, 2020
+# Wednesday, December 16, 2020

 3:12 PM - I am very close to being done with teaching this semester.
 So, I can start ramping up my research.

 Now, the first thing I want to do today is to test the new solvers that have optional aliasing.
 I need to make sure that code is working.
 The I will test the different de-aliasing algorthm.
 So, here is a goal:
 ##### Goal:
 Get a run of data that agrees with the 2017 paper.

+# Thursday, December 17, 2020

+The thing to look for is that the energy decays.